khmarbaise/octopress/source/_posts/2015/05/2015-05-07-apache-maven-fludio-skin-version-1-dot-4-released.md

 Bugs:

- * [MSKINS-81] - Decoration model body/footer not correctly implemented by site.vm
+ * {% ajl MSKINS-81 %} - Decoration model body/footer not correctly implemented by site.vm
- * [MSKINS-86] - class prettyprint not added to pre tags
+ * {% ajl MSKINS-86 %} - class prettyprint not added to pre tags
- * [MSKINS-92] - Facebook Like iframe too narrow when in topbar
+ * {% ajl MSKINS-92 %} - Facebook Like iframe too narrow when in topbar
- * [MSKINS-93] - Wrong file extension for 'apache-maven-project-2.png'
+ * {% ajl MSKINS-93 %} - Wrong file extension for 'apache-maven-project-2.png'

 Improvements:

- * [MSKINS-91] - Should use as possible https resources
+ * {% ajl MSKINS-91 %} - Should use as possible https resources
- * [MSKINS-110] - Changed size of left navigation bar
+ * {% ajl MSKINS-110 %} - Changed size of left navigation bar

 New Feature:

- * [MSKINS-90] - Upgrade Jquery to 1.10.2
+ * {% ajl MSKINS-90 %} - Upgrade Jquery to 1.10.2

 Tasks:

- * [MSKINS-74] - Upgrade jQuery to v1.9.1
+ * {% ajl MSKINS-74 %} - Upgrade jQuery to v1.9.1
- * [MSKINS-96] - Downgrade to Bootstrap 2.3.x
+ * {% ajl MSKINS-96 %} - Downgrade to Bootstrap 2.3.x
- * [MSKINS-99] - Upgrade jQuery to 1.11.2
+ * {% ajl MSKINS-99 %} - Upgrade jQuery to 1.11.2

 Enjoy,